efren-palacios/duellinks/_posts/content/events/2018/05/2018-05-17-awaken-rainbow-dragon.md

 - Get both {Spirit Barrier} and {Astral Barrier} on the field as soon as possible.
 - Summon {Neo-Spacian Air Hummingbird} and {White Magician Pikeru} to gain life points.
 - Dodge Jesse's attacks with your "Barrier" combo.
-- **Tip:** To save time, quickly tap/un-tap "Auto Duel" during Jesse's Battle Phase so you don't have to activate {Astral Barrier} on each attack declaration.

 ##### Last Turn
 Make sure you have three monsters on the field before the last turn.